-Stop Hate UK is pleased to announce the recent launch of the 24-hour Stop Hate Line helpline service across Essex.
-The service has been funded by The Police and Crime Commissioner for Essex.
+Stop Hate UK is pleased to announce the launch of its 24-hour Stop Hate Line helpline service in the London Borough of Camden.

-“All forms of Hate Crime are significantly under-reported and some individuals and even whole communities are reluctant or unwilling to talk to the police or their council.
+Our own Chief Executive, Rose Simkins, said: “All forms of Hate Crime are significantly under-reported and some individuals and people and people and communities are reluctant or unwilling to talk to the police or their council.

-The Stop Hate Line, plus our other range of reporting channels, gives victims and witnesses of Hate Crime a safe and independent place to talk about their experiences and to explore their options for taking things further.”
+The Stop Hate Line, including all our range of reporting channels, gives all those directly affected by and witnesses of Hate Crime a safe and independent place to talk about their experiences and to explore their options for taking things further.”

 “We are able to support people who feel they have nowhere else to turn.
 Contact with our helpline, or other reporting channels, might be the first time an individual has talked to someone about the things they are experiencing.
 Other people may have tried to get help but find they are not satisfied with the response they received.
 No one should have to suffer Hate Crime in silence.
-Sadly the occurrence of Hate Crime has increased nationally but, working together with The Police and Crime Commissioner, this is a trend we can reverse.”
+Sadly the occurrence of Hate Crime has increased nationally but, working together with the council, statutory and community bodies, we can help to make a difference in Camden.”

 The Stop Hate Line is open 24 hours a day, every day of the year on 0800 138 1625.
 The helpline is also available by text message on 07717 989 025 and by email to email@example.com.
 Service users with Hearing Impairments can report via interactive BSL by clicking the link on our website www.stophateuk.org.
 Victims and witnesses can also chat on the web or fill in an online form by visiting www.stophateuk.org/talk.